Critical gradient optimization for quasi-isodynamic stellarators: Omnigenity targets

 \section{Omnigenity targets}

 Here we discuss the general optimization strategy employed in the paper to achieve better ITG stability in QI configurations.
 We target omnigenity, the property of zero bounce-averaged radial particle drifts, with poloidally closing contours of magnetic field strength.
 In practice, the resulting configurations are approximately quasi-isodynamic, but with poloidally straight contours near the minimum of the magnetic field.
 This behavior results because we prescribe fixed toroidal angles for the minimum and maximum of the magnetic field strength in Boozer coordinates, but at locations away from the extrema the field contours are allowed to "wobble" in the Boozer plane with excursions in the poloidal and toroidal directions, in typical QI fashion.
-On every magnetic field line we ask that the magnetic field achieves its maximum at the locations $\phi_{B}=0$ and $\phi_{B}=2\pi/nfp$, and its minimum at the locations $\phi=\pi/n_{fp}$, with $n_{fp}$ the number of field periods and $\phi_{B}$ the toroidal Boozer angle \citep{Boozer1981}.
+On every magnetic field line, using now $\phi_{B}$ as the field-line following coordinate, we ask that the magnetic field achieves its maximum at the locations $\phi_{B}=0$ and $\phi_{B}=2\pi/nfp$, and its minimum at the locations $\phi_{B}=\pi/n_{fp}$, with $n_{fp}$ the number of field periods and $\phi_{B}$ the toroidal Boozer angle \citep{Boozer1981}.
 We also ask that the magnetic field strength $B$ decreases (increases) monotonically from the field maximum (minimum) to the minimum (maximum) on every field line, penalizing cases where the derivative $B^{\prime}(\l)$ lies below or above a target value, depending on whether the point is in the left or right side of the $B$ well.
-The minima and maxima targets read $f_{\text{extrema}} = \sum_{i} \left[ (B_{i}(\phi=0)-\text{max}[B_{i}(\phi)])^{2} + (B_{i}(\phi=\pi/N_{fp})-\text{min}[B_{i}(\phi)])^{2} \right]$ with $i$ the index for a particular field line $\alpha$.
-We target a mirror ratio on axis of at most $25\%$, $(B_{max}-B_{min})/(B_{max}+B_{min}) \leq 0.25$.
+We target a mirror ratio near the magnetic axis of $25\%$,